crl-workshop/crl-workshop.github.io/content/formatting-instructions.md

 # Formatting Instructions

 As for all NeurIPS workshops, submissions should contain **original and previously unpublished research** and they should be formatted using the [NeurIPS latex style](https://neurips.cc/Conferences/2023/PaperInformation/StyleFiles).
-Papers should be submitted as a PDF file and should be **ideally 4-6 pages**, and maximum 8 pages in length, including all main results, figures, and tables.
+Papers should be submitted as a PDF file and should be **maximum 6 pages** in length, including all main results, figures, and tables.
 Appendices containing additional details are allowed, but reviewers are not expected to take this into account.

-The workshop will not have proceedings (or in other words it will not be archival), which means you can submit the same or extended work as a publication to other venues after the workshop.
-This means we also accept submissions to other venues, as long as they are not published before the workshop date.
+The workshop will not have proceedings (or in other words, it will not be archival), which means you can submit the same or extended work as a publication to other venues after the workshop.
+This means we also accept submissions to other venues, as long as they are not published before the workshop date in December.

 ## Submission Site